What you’ll study

 - a fast processor

-- a sizeable hard drive/SSD (1TB or above).
+- a large hard drive or SSD (1TB or above).

 External hard drive and memory stick